vmag/ansible-role-vpp/README.md

 Ansible role to deploy FD.IO VPP on Centos 7.

-vpp adn honeycomb daemons are disabled, you need to create /etc/vpp/startup.conf and start vpp daemon:
+vpp and honeycomb daemons are disabled, you need to create /etc/vpp/startup.conf and start vpp daemon:

     systemctl enable vpp
     systemctl start vpp